 European Destination Guide

 For those who have been to Hallstatt, Austria, you know how easy it is to instantly fall in love.
 The colorful houses are stacked on the side of the mountain next to a beautiful waterfall, the city is full of yummy cafes, cute little boats and all of this is situated on a seriously gorgeous lake — Yep, welcome to Hallstatt, Austria.
+The area surrounding Lake Hallstatt is even a UNESCO heritage site.
 It's an absolute dream.
 No wonder our ILP volunteers living in Europe choose to spend some vacation days in Hallstatt!